5 Best Wading Staff – Which To Choose & Why You Need One

 How Do I Store My Wading Staff?

 Most wading staffs have a wrist strap that can be attached to your wading belt.
-This ensures that it’s always by your side and will not get lost.
+This ensures it’s always by your side and will not get lost.
 It’s in an easy-to-retrieve position when you need to use it.

 What Is A Wading Stick?